Eurozone GDP Growth Accelerates To 0.4%

+BRUSSELS/FRANKFURT/PARIS (dpa-AFX) - Euro area economic growth accelerated in the first quarter as exports may have benefited from higher demand from the U.S. ahead of the imposition of higher trade tariffs.

-BRUSSELS (dpa-AFX) - Eurozone economic growth accelerated in the first quarter, preliminary flash estimates from Eurostat showed on Wednesday.
+The quarterly growth in gross domestic product doubled to 0.4 percent from 0.2 percent seen in the fourth quarter of 2024, preliminary flash estimates from Eurostat showed on Wednesday.

-Gross domestic product expanded 0.4 percent sequentially, faster than the 0.2 percent growth seen in the fourth quarter of 2024.
-Economists had forecast the economy to grow again by 0.2 percent.
+Economists had forecast the single-currency economy to grow again by 0.2 percent.

-Year-on-year, economic growth held steady at 1.2 percent in the first quarter.
-This was also stronger than forecast of 1.0 percent.
+Year-on-year growth in Eurozone was steady at 1.2 percent in the first quarter.
+This was also stronger than the forecast for 1.0 percent expansion.

+The next estimate for the first quarter is slated to be released on May 15.
+The details of GDP components for the first quarter will be available only by July.

+The currency bloc started the year on a stronger footing than anticipated and activity surveys suggested, Capital Economics economist Franziska Palmas said.

 Copyright(c) 2025 RTTNews.com.
 All Rights Reserved